pranigopu/mathematics/numberTheory/applicationsOfNumberTheory/README.md

-# Applications of Number Theory
+# APPLICATIONS OF NUMBER THEORY

 _Project by Pranav Gopalkrishna_